Portfolio Construction

 Alternatives

-In the higher inflation environment, correlations of stock and investment-grade bonds turned positive, where the performance of stocks and bonds moved in the same direction.
-This lack of diversification between stocks and bonds may have led advisors to look to alternatives as an option.
+In a higher inflation environment, the correlations of stocks and investment-grade bond turned positive, where the performance of stocks and bonds moved in the same direction.
+This lack of diversification between stocks and bonds led to advisors looking at alternatives as an option.
+Given the uncertainty going forward, alternatives may provide a good investment opportunity.
+Assets such as bitcoin may garner additional interest going into 2025 given policy tailwinds from the new administration.

 Insights: